-If you haven’t yet been to the Budapest thermal baths, get ready for ultimate relaxation.
+If you haven’t yet been to the thermal baths in Budapest, get ready for ultimate relaxation.
 Budapest sits on nearly a thousand natural warm spring water sources, making thermal baths a popular pastime for centuries.
 These thermal baths are known to have healing and medicinal purposes.
 These natural thermal water sources gave rise to a bathhouse culture in Budapest that is still strong today; a trip to the baths remains one of the top tourist attractions to Budapest.
 So, pack your swimsuit and get ready for a public bathhouse experience to remember.

 If you’re headed to Margaret Island to check out the Japanese Gardens and stroll the island park, make a stop at the Palatinus Baths.
 The Palatinus Baths have an expansive outdoor swimming pool area, with pools for children, pools with massaging jets, a lazy river, and more.
 Catch some sun outside and enjoy the pools (each set to different temperatures), or head inside for the thermal baths.